ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/frontend/docs-index/index.md

 ## Notes

 If links in the PR tables don't work, note the following:
-* Backend links will not be updated for PRs that do not touch the backend code.
+* Backend links may not be updated for PRs that do not touch the backend code.
-* Frontend links will not be updated for PRs that do not touch the frontend code.
+* Frontend links may not be updated for PRs that do not touch the frontend code.
 * If a link doesn't work when you expect that it should, check that the appropriate [Github Actions](https://github.com/{{site.repo}}/actions) workflow completed successfully.
 * You can also check the contents of the [gh-pages branch of this repo](https://github.com/{{site.repo}}/tree/gh-pages) to see if they were updated with the appropriate directory.
+* Note that the pitest runs that are triggered by PRs and by workflow 2 compute incremental pitest results based on stored history.
+It is rare, but this may occasionally be different from the results when doing a full pitest run from scratch, which is done every time a push is made to the main branch (for example, when merging a PR).